Epicprogrammer1/Daa-lab/README.md

 28. Implement pre-order traversal of binary tree without recursion.<br>
 <a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/Kruskal's.c">29.
 Implement Kruskal’s spanning tree algorithm.<br></a>
 30. Implementation  of  optimal storage on tapes.<br>
-31. Implement Prim’s spanning tree algorithms.<br>
+<a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/Prims.c">31.
+Implement Prim’s spanning tree algorithms.<br></a>
 32. Implement a program to find an in-order successor and predecessor of specified node in a tree. <br>